kevinjliang/tf-Faster-RCNN/README.md

 - Point `DATA_DIRECTORY` to your dataset folder (denoted by [YOUR_DATASET] in the earlier file tree).
 Make this path relative to the [Models/](https://github.com/kevinjliang/tf-Faster-RCNN/tree/master/Models) directory.
 - Change `CLASSES` to a list of the class names in your data.
 IMPORTANT: Leave the first class as '__background__'
 - Update `NUM_CLASSES` to the number of classes in `CLASSES`

+The model file you use depends on the data you wish to train on.
+For something like the simple, single-channeled cluttered MNIST, [Model/faster_rcnn_conv5.py](https://github.com/kevinjliang/tf-Faster-RCNN/blob/master/Models/faster_rcnn_conv5.py) is probably sufficient.
+More complex, RGB-channeled real data like PASCAL VOC, MS COCO, or ImageNet require a correspondingly more advanced architecture ([example](https://github.com/kevinjliang/tf-Faster-RCNN/blob/master/Models/faster_rcnn_resnet50ish.py)).

 #### Train and Test
 ...to be continued (see demo for now)